Cheap travel insurance

 For accounts that offer travel insurance (and other perks), see our Top packaged accounts guide.

-• Winter sports can be dangerous, so as soon as you've splashed out on your break, make sure you are insured on the slopes.
-As well as covering you for the basics you'd get under a standard travel policy, you'll also be insured for any injury that happened while doing the activities, and your winter sports equipment.
+• Cold-weather sports can be dangerous, so as soon as you've splashed out on your break, make sure you are insured on the slopes.
+As well as covering you for the basics you'd get under a standard travel policy, you'll also be insured for any injury that happened while doing the activities, and your equipment.

 You're usually covered for:

 • Medical costs if you have an accident.
-The cost of medical bills if you get injured on the slopes can be extortionate, so it is essential to have the right cover.
+Medical expenses if you get injured on the slopes can be extortionate, so it is essential to have the right cover.
 The Association of British Insurers has said one Brit required £90,000 of treatment for a fractured rib and punctured lung.
 Even a smaller injury, such as damage to a knee ligament, cost as much as £3,800 to treat.

 Add being airlifted from the mountain to hospital, repatriation if you need to be flown home injured from the US or Canada and this would significantly increase the claim.